-Instead of asking, “What specifically do I want to achieve in 2018?”
+Instead of asking, “What specifically do I want to achieve this year?”

 For some of you, it might be health or finances or your relationship.

-I’ve spent the past five years grinding away 60-80 hours a week to build Knowledge for Men into the 7-figure brand that it is today and during 2018, my overarching goal is to build a business around my lifestyle instead of a lifestyle around my business.
+I’ve spent the past five years grinding away 60-80 hours a week to build Knowledge for Men into the 7-figure brand that it is today and during this year, my overarching goal is to build a business around my lifestyle instead of a lifestyle around my business.

 I plan to create more automated processes, reduce my workload, and find more creative ways to make passive income.